Criminal Defense Lawyers

 If you or someone you know is being charged with a criminal case, it can be a very uncertain, overwhelming experience and you are bound to have many questions.
 In order to effectively handle the criminal proceedings in court, you need answers — read our frequently asked questions below.

-The compassionate criminal defense lawyers at Deputy & Mizell, L.L.C have over 70 years of combined legal experience and have represented clients in the Lake of the Ozarks area in a wide variety of misdemeanor and felony offenses.
+The compassionate criminal defense lawyers at Deputy & Mizell, L.L.C have over 70 years of combined legal experience and have represented clients in the State of Missouri in a wide variety of misdemeanor and felony offenses.
 We will develop a solid defense strategy and provide expert guidance throughout the case.
 Contact us today!

 What happens after I am arrested?

 Generally, you will be brought to the police station and “booked,” which means the police will take personal, historical, and biographical information to see if you have any warrants or criminal history.

 What is the difference between an arraignment hearing, a grand jury indictment, and a preliminary hearing?

 An arraignment hearing is a court proceeding where the charges against you are read and you are to submit a plea.
 The arraignment is often called an “initial appearance” because it is typically the first time you appear in court.